-That’s right – no more black out periods or CPA exam testing windows, and no more waiting months to re-sit the exam you’re totally ready for.
+That’s right – no more black out periods or CPA Exam testing windows, and no more waiting months to resit for the CPA Exam.
 This model will entirely replace the existing CPA Exam testing model, which currently only permits candidates to test during designated time frames each calendar quarter.
-In short – this could allow test takers to significantly shorten their path to a CPA license.
+In short, this could allow test takers to significantly shorten their path to a CPA license.

 But what does that really mean for you?
 We answer some of the FAQs below.
 Have a question that isn’t answered here?
 Send it over to email@example.com and we’ll answer it for you!

-Continuous Testing is due to roll out across the United States on July 1st, 2020, at the beginning of what would be the 2020 Q3 testing window.
+Continuous testing is due to roll out across the United States on July 1, 2020, at the beginning of what would be the 2020 Q3 testing window.

 Depending on your score, here’s how quick of a turnaround we recommend:

 70-74: Get back in there within two weeks to ensure all of the retained knowledge you have isn’t forgotten.
-Plus, Surgent CPA Review allows you to identify those areas you need extra work in, and home in on those — no need to start at square one!
+Plus, Surgent CPA Review allows you to identify those areas you need extra work in and hone in on those area.
+No need to start at square one!
 With this adaptive tech, you’ll be passing in no time!

 69 or lower: Practice makes perfect.
 We recommend giving yourself three weeks to get exam-ready.
-Candidates who study with Surgent CPA Review, achieve a passing ReadySCORE™ in 46 hours per section (that’s 4x faster than other review courses!).
-Coursed out at 20 hours per week, that’s under three weeks of study.
+CPA Exam candidates who study with Surgent CPA Review, achieve a passing ReadySCORE™ in 46 hours per section (that’s four times faster than other review courses).
+Stretched out at 20 hours per week, that’s under three weeks of study.

 When should I sit for the first time?